AxC1271/ClockCrossing/01 - MultiFlopSynch/README.md

 with asynchronous inputs is that it could come at any time; this is fundamentally problematic if a change in the asynchronous input happens within the setup or hold time of a D flip-flop.
 When this happens, the output of the D flip-flop can be unpredictable, leading to failure in larger integrated systems.
-We cannot prevent an asynchronous input from being sampled within the setup/hold time, but we can reduce the effect of them.
+We cannot prevent an asynchronous input from being sampled within the setup/hold time, but we can reduce the effect of them by allowing the metastable signal to resolve itself before we sample and use it.

 ## Circuit Schematic
 <p align="center">